 On January 27, 2016, Governor Jack Markell signed Executive Order 57, empowering the State to create the Delaware Open Data Portal.
 On October 19, 2016, the portal was officially launched, hosting over 100 datasets available for public use.
 Anyone is free to reuse and repurpose the data, whether that is to help their community, to build an innovative company, or simply to learn more about the state.

 With a new administration in place, Governor Carney and his transition team identified open data as key for economic development in Delaware.
-The Open Data Challenge aims to build on this work by spurring civic innovation in the state.
+The Open Data Challenge aim was to build on this work by spurring civic innovation in the state.

-The Open Data Challenge is a five month long series of events designed to solve community issues and cultivate civic technology skills.
-It is a collaborative effort between the Technology Forum of Delaware, Open Data Delaware, the Government Information Center, Secretary of State, and Tech Impact (as our fiscal sponsor).
-The events include a series of 5 workshops curated by Open Data Delaware, the Tech Forum of Delaware’s Idea Challenge, and inspiration from the National Day of Civic Hacking (NDoCH).
-The winning team from the hackathon event will have the opportunity to be awarded grants following completion of their project.
+The Open Data Challenge was a five month long series of events designed to solve community issues and cultivate civic technology skills.
+It was a collaborative effort between the Technology Forum of Delaware, Open Data Delaware, the Government Information Center, Secretary of State, and Tech Impact (as our fiscal sponsor).
+The events included a series of 5 workshops curated by Open Data Delaware, the Tech Forum of Delaware’s Idea Challenge, and inspiration from the National Day of Civic Hacking (NDoCH).
+The two winning teams from the hackathon event have now had the opportunity to be awarded grants following completion of their projects.

 A great community is able to help the people in it find the resources that they need to be successful.
 Perhaps they are looking for a preschool for their child.
 Perhaps they need healthcare.
 Perhaps they are looking for convenient transportation.
-For the 2017 Open Data Challenge, we’re looking for solutions to Access Issues throughout Delaware.
+For the 2017 Open Data Challenge, we were looking for solutions to Access Issues throughout Delaware.
 Find out more by reading about what happened at the Idea Challenge event in March!
 Check out the articles from Technical.ly Delaware and the Delaware Business Times to learn all about it!

 Open Knowledge International says "Open data is data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike".